kupl/Diver/README.md

 sudo make install
 ```

-# Usage
+## Usage
 Please see [USAGE.md](./USAGE.md).

-# Implementation of Diver
+## Structure of Diver
 Please see [STRUCTURE.md](https://github.com/kupl/Diver/blob/main/STRUCTURE.md) for implementation of Diver.

-# Artifact
+## Artifact
-We provide the artifacts to reproduce the experiments in our paper: [Diver-Artifact](https://github.com/kupl/Diver-Artifact)
+We provide the artifacts to reproduce the experiments in our ICSE 2023 paper: [Diver-Artifact](https://github.com/kupl/Diver-Artifact)